MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`AlertRules`** - **Alert rules**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The list of the Azure monitor alerts that are configured on the selected Azure resource.
+The list of Azure monitor alerts that are configured on the selected Azure resource.

 To add or modify alerts, click the `…` button.
 <!-- :::editable-content-end::: -->